fpelaezt/devops/AWS/aws-certifications/architect/Guide9-Route53.md

     * Use for Amazon VPC
     * Support multiple VPCs and different AWS accounts
   * Public: Use for Internet
-  * CNAMES is not allowed in the domain apex
+  * CNAMES is not allowed in the domain apex (naked)
-  * Alias (A Record) similar to a CNAME but it's a pointer to:
+  * Alias (A Record) similar to a CNAME but it's a pointer to
     * CloudFront Distribution, Beanstalk environment, static content S3, and other resources in the zone (like ELB)
     * Alias can be used to point to Apex for all previous options
     * Fixed TTL of 60 sec